Patrick Powell

 Patrick handed in his notice, not knowing what was next for him, but was quickly contacted by property-developer Harry Handelsman who had overseen the creation of Chiltern Firehouse and had his eye on Patrick to take charge of a brand-new seventh-floor restaurant concept in Stratford called Allegra.
 Enticed by the opportunity to bring his own style of food to an up-and-coming part of London, he spent the next year working with designers to ensure the space matched up to his vision for the restaurant.
 ‘The idea was that people shouldn’t feel like they’re in a tall building’, explains Patrick.
 ‘We wanted the space to be all about escapism and timelessness, which is why it’s inward looking.
 The design process was just such an amazing thing to be a part of.’

 After multiple delays, Allegra eventually opened in 2019.
 It then of course suffered at the hands of the COVID-19 lockdown and had to close just as it was getting started, but in 2021 the restaurant was finally able to open its doors once more and create the impact it was always set to achieve.
-With Patrick at the helm and an impressive seventy-cover roof terrace to complement the elegant dining room, its seasonal menu uses a number of different techniques such as fermentation and curing to boost the flavour profiles of the predominantly British produce, and is influenced by Patrick's time spent working in other kitchens.
+Its seasonal menu used a number of different techniques such as fermentation and curing to boost the flavour profiles of the predominantly British produce, and was influenced by Patrick's time spent working in other kitchens.
 ‘There’s a lot of Frenchness to what we do here which comes from my time working with Anthony, but a lot of the quirks, the different ways of seasoning stuff and looking at things, comes from Nuno.’